AlexProgrammerDE/SoulFire/README.md

 ---

 > [!WARNING]
 > This is a very powerful tool that shall only be used to attack your own servers.
 Ensure your own DDoS protection provider and your host are okay with stress-tests.
-If you use this software to attack others, you make yourself (or your legal guardians) criminally liable, the developers of ServerWrecker are not responsible for your own actions.
+If you use this software to attack others, you make yourself (or your legal guardians) criminally liable, the developers of SoulFire are not responsible for your own actions.

 ---